mmadsen/lnraw/_posts/2014-09-15-ctmixtures-cost-analysis.md

 ---
 layout: post
 title: CTMixtures Cost Analysis
-tags: [cultural transmission, time averaging, coarse graining, simulation, dissertation, open science, reproducible science, experiments, experiment-ctmixture]
+tags: [cultural transmission, time averaging, coarse graining, simulation, dissertation, experiments, experiment-ctmixture]
 categories:
 - project:coarse grained model
 - model:ctmixtures
 - experiment:experiment-ctmixtures
 ---

-### Cost Estimate ###
+### Initial Cost Estimate ###

 The following estimates are based upon the AWS instance profile given below, and from measurements of execution times on the actual configured StarCluster compute cluster.
 The simulation code runs 1.7 times **slower** on the c3.xlarge EC2 instance as on my Macbook Pro.
-Sadly.

 The comparison here is for 1MM time steps, Kandler-Shennan trait survival interval of 50 generations, and a population size of 100 individuals, but comparing batches of 200K and 100K simulation runs.
 This is an attempt to see what various sample sizes will cost.

 |------------------------------|----------------------------------------|------------------------------------|